surya-sk/geoportals/README.md

 <a href='	https://www.microsoft.com/store/apps/9PD97FWSNDCR'><img src='https://developer.microsoft.com/en-us/store/badges/images/English_get-it-from-MS.png' alt='Store Link' height="50px"/></a>

 ## Description
 Geoportals is a third-person shooter built using Unreal Engine 4.
 The gameplay involves shooting aliens, navigating the levels and finding portals.
 There are various enemy types, and each level has a different climate and atmosphere, each with different enemy variants and types.
 The game supports Xbox controller and keyboard + mouse for input out of the box.
-For in-depth documentation, refer to Documentation.pdf.
+For in-depth documentation, refer to the <a href='Documentation.pdf'>documentation</a>.

 ## Plot